The whole of scripture was written and preserved for our instruction and for our example, not just the New Testament.

 Levites were made to be economically dependent on God and received their wages from the people for their service to them on behalf of God.
 In exchange for his life’s service, the Levites [including the priests] received God’s ordained sustenance through the required tithing of the nation.

-This repeated apostasy of the Levites and Levitical Priests and the correction of those who followed them away from God, is a lesson for us today that even the ministry can often go astray, and we are not to make idols of any ministry or man but we are to remain faithful to live by every Word of God regardless of what some priest or minister teaches.
+This repeated apostasy of the Levites and Levitical Priests and the correction of those who followed them away from God, is a lesson for us today that even the ministry can often go astray, and we are not to make idols of any ministry or man; we are to remain faithful to live by every Word of God even if a priest or minister falls into error.

 The Male Priesthood and Ministry